 How Weather Detectives Scrutinize Would-Be World Records

-When a weather station in Death Valley, California registered an astonishing 130 degrees Fahrenheit this week, it got meteorologists' attention.
+When a weather station in Death Valley, Calif., registered an astonishing 130 degrees Fahrenheit this week, it got meteorologists' attention.

 After all, there's a possibility that this is the highest such temperature ever reliably recorded on Earth — if it's for real.